When cost is a deciding factor in attending college, it's hard to find a better value than UB. Find helpful information on tuition and financial aid.

 Contact the graduate program coordinator for the department you are applying to.

 An additional cost to consider is transportation.
 A valid driver’s license and a car are required for the Dietetic Internship with Master of Science in Nutrition.
-An estimate for mileage is 30-48 miles each way for field placements.
+An estimate for mileage up to 60 miles each way for field placements.
 Parking fees vary by site and are the responsibility of the student.

 Interns taking a minimum of 6 graduate credits may be eligible for the Annette Rachman Fund as well as the Glenda R. Reardon Student Assistance Fund.
 The Annette Rachman Fund is distributed after the completion of one semester to those who meet the academic requirements.
 A second allotment of the Annette Rachman Fund is available.